-Varieties of Seventeenth- and Early Eighteenth-Century English Radicalism in Context is an ambitious book which attempts to go beyond the conceptual categories which permeate the study of The English revolution.
-The book is one of many recent studies that seeks to clarify what is meant by many of the concepts used in the revolution.
+Varieties of Seventeenth- and Early Eighteenth-Century English Radicalism in Context is an ambitious book which attempts to go beyond the conceptual categories which permeate the study of The English Revolution.
+The book is one of many recent studies that seek to clarify but ultimately fails what is meant by many of the concepts used in the Revolution.
 The 12 essays in this book are the product of the work presented at a conference held at Goldsmiths, University of London, in 2006.

 Understanding radicalism is not an easy task as it is clear the term means many things to many people.
-Historically the Early Modern historians have used term radical or radicalism to describe the plethora of groups that took part in the English Revolution.
+Historically some early modern historians have used the term radical or radicalism to describe the plethora of groups that took part in the English Revolution.
 However, even conservative historians such as Hugh Trevor-Roper had adopted the term.
 Radicals can also be found on the royalist side as well according to one historian in this book.

-It goes without saying that the term radical is a relatively modern concept.
-According to one reviewer “the historian Conal Condren has written that it was not until the late 18th century that 'radical' became a political term associated with extensive political and social reform, and it was not until 1819 that Jeremy Bentham coined the word 'radicalism'.
+The term radical is a relatively modern concept.
+According to Professor Diego Lucci, "the historian Conal Condren has written that it was not until the late 18th century that 'radical' became a political term associated with extensive political and social reform, and it was not until 1819 that Jeremy Bentham coined the word 'radicalism'.

-In common with other studies, the historians in this book are more adept at telling us what they reject rather than arguing for what they believe.
-Those readers who are looking for a new historiography from this collection of essays will be disappointed.
+One problem with several essays written by historians who are largely revisionists in nature is that they are more adept at telling us what they reject rather than arguing for what they believe.
+Readers who are looking for new historiography from this collection of essays will be brutally disappointed.

-In the introduction, Ariel Hessayon and David Finnegan make it clear that these articles do not identify with the "linguistic turn "school of historiography or otherwise known as the nominalist approach, adopted by historians Conal Condren and Jonathan Clare to name just two.
+In the introduction, Ariel Hessayon and David Finnegan make it clear that these articles do not identify with the "linguistic turn "school of historiography or otherwise known as the nominalist approach.

-These historians in order to remove anachronism from historical study believe it is best to remove terms like radicalism from early modern historiography.
-In its most extreme form nominalist historians would also like to remove words such as 'puritan', 'royalist' 'antiquity', 'medieval', and 'modern’.
-I do not believe this approach get us anywhere.
+These historians in order to remove "anachronism" from historical study believe it is best to remove terms like radicalism from early modern historiography.
+In its most extreme form nominalist historians would also like to remove words such as 'puritan', 'royalist' 'antiquity', 'medieval', and 'modern'.
+In other words, formalism went mad.

 A distorted defence of Marxist historiography was carried out by historians in and around the Communist Party of Great Britain.
 They sought with varying degrees of success to apply a historical materialist method when writing and studying the various radical groups.
 Historians which included the likes of Christopher Hill, Rodney Hilton, A. L. Morton and E. P. Thompson developed the 'history from below' genre,